dataminer-site/dataminer-site.github.io/docs/extensions/mysql.md

 SELECT * FROM mysql_query('mysqldb', 'SELECT * FROM cars LIMIT 3');
 ```

-> Warning This function is only available on DuckDB v0.10.1+, using the latest MySQL extension.
+> Warning This function is only available on DataMiner v0.10.1+, using the latest MySQL extension.
 > To upgrade your extension, run `FORCE INSTALL mysql;`.

 ### The `mysql_execute` Function